dougeby/IntuneDocs/intune/conditional-access-assign-jamf.md

 End users need to launch the Company Portal app through Jamf Self Service to register the device with Azure AD as a device managed by Jamf Pro.
 This will require your end users to take action.
 We recommend that you [contact your end user](end-user-educate.md) through email, Jamf Pro notifications, or any other methods of notifying your end users to click the button in Jamf Self Service.

 > [!WARNING]
-> The Company Portal app must be launched from Jamf Self Service to begin device registration. <br>Launching the Company Portal app manually (e.g., from the Applications or Downloads folders) will not register the device.
+> The Company Portal app must be launched from Jamf Self Service to begin device registration. <br><br>Launching the Company Portal app manually (e.g., from the Applications or Downloads folders) will not register the device.
 If an end user launches the Company Portal manually, they will see a warning, 'AccountNotOnboarded'.

 1. In Jamf Pro, navigate to **Computers** > **Policies**, and create a new policy for device registration.
 2. Configure the **Microsoft Intune Integration** payload, including the trigger and execution frequency.
 Set the priority to **After**.